Series: AI for the Worried

 This entry is part 4 of 6 in the series AI for the Worried

-This is the most accurate fear of the bunch.
-AI is trained on the average, so it gives you back the average, and a book that sounds like the average sounds like everyone.
-The mistake is thinking you can edit your way out of it.
-The shallowness is built into the foundation, not painted on the…
+Will AI make me sound like everyone else?
+This is the most accurate fear of the lot.
+AI is trained on the average, so it hands you the average, and a book that sounds average sounds like everyone.
+You cannot edit your way out, because the shallowness is in the foundation, not the surface.
+The fix is to start from your own material, not the machine’s.
+Here is how.

 Read More »